- No garbage policy: please don’t litter out on the track. We will penalise you if we see you do it.

 How does the timing work?

 All our races are timed with chip timing which is attached to your number plate.
-There are mats that record your time at the end of every track and the starts are mostly done with start marshals who send you off.
-Only ride over the timing mats if you have completed a full run.
+There are mats that record your time at the end of every lap.
+Only ride over them if you have completed a full lap.
 Only your own number plate can be on your bike.
 If you are sharing a bike you need to swap the plate with every rider change.

 - Important for correct timing: